zendesk/custom-sunshine-conversations-android-ui/README.md

 }
 ```

-### 3. Display messages
+### 3. Display
-We're going to render our initial conversation state.
+Smooch exposes [conversation delegate methods](https://docs.smooch.io/api/android/io/smooch/core/Conversation.Delegate.html) that allow you to capture incoming and outgoing messages as well as other events.
+We're going to use these methods to display new messages in our UI.

-First we're going to create a new method to write messages to our _conversationText_ property.
+Before we star adding delegates we need to create a new method to write messages to our _conversationText_ property.
 In _MainActivity_ add a _getMessages_ method:

 ```java
 public void getMessages() {